newhavenrb/conferences/Rich-Hickey-Keynote.md

     * Simpler languages, techniques, approaches
     * Same programs!
     * What are some options? (see slides if posted; there's a table)
+    * Simplicity is hard work, but there's a huge payoff.
+    * Constatin Brancusi quote
+* Order is complex
+    * Makes every use more complex

 ## External Links